Morris Sun Tribune Staff

 - Member for

-- 4 years 2 months
+- 4 years 3 months

 An open house bridal shower in honor of Laura Bettendorf, bride-to-be of Dominic Lundebrek, will be held on Sunday, May 21, from 1 to 3 p.m., at Deb Felstul's residence, 411 Birch Ave., Morris.
 Dominic is the son of Liz and Lyle Lundebrek.
 Everyone welcome. bs20 An open house baby shower for Katie and Zach Witt will be held on Saturday, May 20 from 10 a.m.-12 noon at Faith Lutheran Church, 108 W.